 A prenuptial agreement is an agreement between two individuals planning to get married on how property will be distributed on the possibility of their separation.
 While no one likes to imagine separating at such an exciting time as just before marriage, if you have extensive assets, it must be considered.

 Individuals with high wealth and those who are getting married later in life have often accrued a significant number of assets that it would be difficult to part with in the unfortunate event that their marriage did not work out.
 Entrepreneurs with established businesses could also find it beneficial to protect their enterprise by using a prenuptial agreement to ensure that business assets remain with them in the event of a break up.

 For people who have been married before, or who have kids from a previous relationship, prenuptial agreements are much more common because they have already experienced a divorce and know how messy property division and child custody issues can be.
 Prenuptial agreements are also more common for marriages where one of the parties has inherited or will inherit a large sum of money.

 When executing such an agreement, an attorney is necessary to complete the process correctly.
 While courts in Connecticut will enforce a prenuptial agreement, it must meet some very strict guidelines or a court may completely disregard it.
 Some of these guidelines include full disclosure of assets, a signed document in writing, and for each party to have individual professional representation.
 Such guidelines ensure fairness and efficiency of the process so no spouse is left in the dark upon divorce.

-If you are considering a pre-nup or need to have one enforced upon divorce, contact one of the experienced divorce attorneys at Maya Murphy today.
-Our attorneys have worked countless divorce and family law cases in the courts of Connecticut and New York for decades.
-Get the answers you need and the representation you deserve.
-Call 203-221-3100 or email JMaya@mayalaw.com to schedule a consultation today!
+If you are considering a prenup or need to have one enforced upon divorce, contact Joseph Maya and the other experienced attorneys at Maya Murphy at 203-221-3100 or JMaya@Mayalaw.com to schedule a consultation today!